infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-plan.md

-5. In the bottom right of the screen is settings, centre screen and zoom in/out functions.
+5. In the bottom right of the screen is settings, center screen and zoom in/out functions.
 Additionally, you can cycle the display between just the Map, Flight Plan, or both displayed.